prashantk1220/finance-ai-agent/README.md

 Trade-offs Made
 ----------------

-- Database schema was chosed based on one table for all the stock data, vs multiple tables per ticker.
+- The database schema was designed to consolidate all stock data into a single table, vs using multiple tables for each ticker.
- This design helps manage queries and table efficiently, while scaling can be attained by partitioning the table based on tickers column as the data grows.
+This approach improves query management and table maintenance.
+And As the volume of data increases, scalability is achieved by partitioning the table based on the ticker column.

 - LLM Agent queries the database directly than using API endpoints, which makes it tightly coupled system, but it improves the response time by eliminating the network latency.